 A more budget-friendly option is the normal guided tour which only costs about $25.
 You can book the Little White House tour tickets online.

 Visit Fort Zachary Taylor State Park

-Fort Zachary is also home to one of Key West’s best beaches, where visitors can enjoy swimming, snorkelling, fishing and wildlife watching.
-There’s enough shade, to sit out of the sun if preferred and picnic tables available.
-You can rent a lounge chair ($12), and umbrella ($15).
+Fort Zachary is also home to one of Key West’s best beaches, where visitors can enjoy swimming, snorkeling, fishing, and wildlife watching.
+There’s enough shade, to sit out of the sun if preferred and picnic tables are available.
+You can rent a lounge chair ($12), and an umbrella ($15).
 If you forgot to pack a snorkel and fins, you can rent a set for $20.
 If you’d like to fish, you’ll need to bring your own fishing rod and supplies.

-Entrance fee to the park is $6.50 for a vehicle with 2 people, and $0.50 per extra person.
-If you arrive on bike or food, its $2.50 per person.
+The entrance fee to the park is $6.50 for a vehicle with 2 people and $0.50 per extra person.
+If you arrive on a bike or foot its $2.50 per person.

 Tip: This is a coral beach so remember your water shoes.
 If you forget, the gift shop does sell them but you’ll save money buying some online before you travel.

 Smathers Beach is the largest beach in Key west, measuring just over 2 miles long.
 The beach is a bit more lowkey than Fort Zachary as it’s located on the other side of the island to Mallory Square but unlike Fort Zachary, this beach has more soft white sand.

 If you’re interested in watersports, then Smathers beach is your go-to beach.
 There are tons of opportunities here to kayak, snorkel, hire a hobie cat or go parasailing.